wenhuchen/ImageEval/README.md

 accelerate run --files [YOUR_DIR] --special_token [TOKEN] --initialize [WORD] accelrate run --files dogs/ --special_token [dog] --initialize dog
 ```
+After the training is done, open the ipynb and use the special token to generate new images.

 ## For Null-Text Inversion